joelparkerhenderson/social-network-plan/README.md

 We are using this document a work in progress.
 We are improving this document as we learn.

 We welcome suggestions, feedback, advice, ideas, and constructive criticism.
-Please use GitHub issues.
+You can contact us by email (joel@joelparkerhenderson.com), Twitter (@joel_henderson), or by using GitHub issues or pull requests.

 We intend this document to be a friendly introduction to the areas that we want to discuss; we do not intend for this document to be a comprehensive reference, or a literature review, or a societal manifesto, or a technological specification.
 We do welcome links to all these areas.

 We want to use this document to explore the viability of new social network that helps people.
 Specifically, we want this document to look at both the purpose i.e. why do this, and also the pragmatics i.e. how to create this.

-We use quotations that may be lightly edited for content, context, readability, consistency, and anonymity.
+We use quotations with light editing for content, context, readability, consistency, and anonymity.